 Regularly Review Supplier Contracts: Negotiate favorable terms with suppliers and regularly review contracts to ensure you are getting the best possible prices.
 Consider bulk purchasing or long-term agreements to secure lower rates.
 Also, explore alternative suppliers to create competition and reduce reliance on a single source.

-For example, if you operate a manufacturing business, periodically compare prices from different raw material suppliers.
+Here's one way to look at it: if you operate a manufacturing business, periodically compare prices from different raw material suppliers.
 Negotiate discounts for volume purchases and consider entering into long-term contracts to lock in favorable rates.

 -